oapicf/swaggy-jenkins/clients/python/generated/README.md

 ## Requirements.

-Python 2.7 and 3.4+
+Python >=3.6

 ## Installation & Usage
 ### pip install

-If the python package is hosted on Github, you can install directly from Github
+If the python package is hosted on a repository, you can install directly using:

 ```sh
 pip install git+https://github.com/cliffano/swaggy-jenkins.git